mapproxy/mapproxy/doc/mapproxy_util.rst

 .. cmdoption:: --host <URL>

   Display all available Layers for this service.
 Each new layer will be marked with a hyphen and all sublayers are indented.

+.. cmdoption:: --capabilities-version <Versionnumber>

+  Parse the Capabilities-document for the given version.
+Only Version 1.1.1 and 1.3.0 are supported.
+The default value is 1.1.1